lhvk/Semester-Project/README.md

 This project has no dependencies

 ### Running
-Fire up live server at the index.html and the site is live on your localhost.
+Start Live server, or any other dev server, from the index.html file, and the website will be accessible on your local host.

 ## Contact